 - Quality policy

-QSE Academy reminds organisations that ISO 9001 quality policy serves as an overall guiding principle.
+QSE Academy reminds organizations that ISO 9001 quality policy serves as an overall guiding principle.
 The quality policy describes the company’s position about quality and customer satisfaction.
-Note that the quality policy must fulfil the requirements of ISO 9001:2015 section 5.2.
+Note that the quality policy must fulfill the requirements of ISO 9001:2015 section 5.2.

 - Scope statement

-ISO 9001:2015 section 4.3 requires organisations to include a scope statement in the documentation.
-The scope statement identifies the Quality Management System’s boundaries and application within organisations.
+ISO 9001:2015 section 4.3 requires organizations to include a scope statement in the documentation.
+The scope statement identifies the Quality Management System’s boundaries and application within organizations.

 - Process flowchart

-ISO 9001:2015 section 4.4 obliges companies to have a process flowchart, which illustrates how the different processes of the ISO 9001 Quality Management System connect with each other.
+ISO 9001:2015 section 4.4 obliges companies to have a process flowchart, which illustrates how the different processes of the ISO 9001 Quality Management System connect.

 - Work instructions